In this Mad Mimi review, we take a look at the pros and cons of one of the cheapest email marketing tools available.

 Mad Mimi offers a clean, simple analytics interface that makes understanding what's happened with a mailout easy.
 Again, other products offer more insights when it comes to reporting...you've probably noticed a theme here and it's that Mad Mimi focuses on a very stripped-down, basic approach to everything.

 Google Analytics integration is good – Mad Mimi will rewrite the URLs in your emails so that any traffic from specific Mad Mimi mailouts is easily trackable in your Google Analytics reports.

-My biggest gripe with Mad Mimi is the lack of split testing.
+In addition to the lack of responsive templates, another serious omission in Mad Mimi is the lack of split testing.
 With most other similar products, you can run A/B tests on portions of your database to see which subject header or content type generates the most opens or clickthroughs (the winning subject header / content automatically being sent to the remaining data).
 There's none of that in Mad Mimi, unless you want to start segmenting your database into test pots and using separate, manual broadcasts to test different content types.

 - Google Analytics

 - Zoho CRM

 Two types of support are available from Mad Mimi: a set of searchable online resources and email support.
 As with much else, competing products like Getresponse and Aweber offer more here: with both of these, you'll get not just email support but live chat and phone support too.